-The subject property consists of a vacant site with 32,782 square feet of land area.
-The property is located in Monee, Monee Township, Will County.
+The subject property consists of a vacant parcel that is located in Monee, Monee Township, Will County.

 The appellant contends overvaluation and assessment inequity as the bases of the appeal.
+The appellant described the subject site as having 39,259 square feet of land area.
 In support of these arguments the appellant submitted information on four comparables that were described as vacant lots that ranged in size from 32,960 to 38,768 square feet of land area.
 The comparables were reported to have sold from May 2014 to March 2015 for prices ranging from \$8,750 to \$50,000 or from \$.23 to \$1.40 per square foot of land area.
 The comparables have land assessments ranging from \$19,021 to \$20,575 or from \$.53 to \$.58 per square foot of land area.
-The appellant requested the subject's land assessment be reduced to \$7,512.
+The appellant requested the subject's land assessment be reduced to \$9,106.

-The board of review submitted its "Board of Review Notes on Appeal" disclosing the total assessment for the subject of \$17,940 or \$.55 per square foot of land area.
-The subject's assessment reflects a market value of \$53,955 or \$1.65 per square foot of land area when using the 2015 three year average median level of assessment for Will County of 33.25% as determined by the Illinois Department of Revenue.
+The board of review submitted its "Board of Review Notes on Appeal" disclosing the total assessment for the subject of \$18,535.
+The subject's assessment reflects a market value of \$55,745 when using the 2015 three year average median level of assessment for Will County of 33.25% as determined by the Illinois Department of Revenue.

 In support of its contention of the correct assessment the board of review submitted information provided by the Monee Township Assessor.
-The assessor described the appellant's comparables as ranging in size from 32,045 to 43,037 square feet of land area.
-The assessor asserted that appellant's comparable sales #2 and #3 were part of a bulk sale and contends they were not "market sales."
-The assessor provided a copy of a PTAX-203 Illinois Real Estate Transfer Declaration identifying appellant's sale #2 and #3 as being sold with six additional parcels for a combined price of \$70,000 or \$8,750 per lot.
-The transfer declaration indicated the properties were advertised for sale and transferred via a warranty deed.
+The assessor's analysis indicated the subject site had 39,592 square feet of land area.
+In a written narrative the assessor incorrectly stated the appellant submitted five (5) vacant land sales when in fact the appellant provided four sales.
+The assessor incorrectly asserted that appellant's comparable sales #2 through #4 were part of a bulk sale and contends they were not "market sales."
+The assessor provided a copy of a PTAX-203 Illinois Real Estate Transfer Declaration which identified appellant's sales #2 and #3 as being sold with six additional parcels for a combined price of \$70,000 or \$8,750 per lot.
+This transfer declaration indicated the properties were advertised for sale and transferred via a warranty deed.
 The assessor also provided a copy of the PTAX-203 Illinois Real Estate Transfer Declarations associated with appellant's sales #1 and #4 disclosing prices of \$9,000 and \$50,000, respectively.
 The transfer declarations indicated the properties were advertised for sale and transferred via warranty deeds.

-In support of the assessment the assessor identified three comparable sales that were reported to range in size from 37,969 to 41,166 square feet of land area.
+The assessor also completed an additional grid (Exhibit #2) that identified the subject property as being sold in May 2014 for a price of \$8,750.
+The grid also included the four land sales used by the appellant but reported different sizes for the lots ranging from 32,045 to 43,037 square feet of land area.
+In support of the assessment the assessor identified three vacant land comparable sales that were reported to range in size from 37,969 to 47,882 square feet of land area.
 The sales occurred from February 2012 to June 2014 for prices ranging from \$28,000 to \$50,000 or from \$.66 to \$1.21 per square foot of land area.
 Assessor sale #1 was the same property as appellant's sale #4.

-The assessor also provided three equity comparables that ranged in size from 32,045 to 33,004 square feet of land area.
+On the same exhibit the assessor provided three land equity comparables that ranged in size from 32,045 to 33,004 square feet of land area.
 The comparables each had a land assessment of \$19,021 or \$.58 and \$.59 per square foot of land area.